 Several studies were done on oil pulling back in 2007 and 2008.
 In 2007, a study was done on the effect of oil pulling using sunflower oil.
 The results showed that after 45 days of consistent oil pulling, patients had a significant decrease in gingivitis.
 Then, in 2008, another study found a decrease in the total amount of bacteria found in the mouth as a result of oil pulling.
 (Source: https://www.foodmatters.tv/articles-1/oil-pulling-the-habit-that-can-transform-your-health)

 More studies are sure to be on the way as this trend continues to increase in popularity.

 And while these studies are significant, the personal accounts from those who practice oil pulling have had the biggest impact on this new, natural oral health method.
-Some say it has helped whiten their teeth, others have said it has made their teeth and gums less sensitive and many have said this method has helped get rid of their bad breath.
+Some say it’s helped whiten their teeth, others have said it’s made their teeth and gums less sensitive and many have said this method has helped get rid of their bad breath.

 Word of Caution: Oil pulling should not be used to supersede your regular dental practices—brushing your teeth twice a day, flossing and taking regular trips to the dentist.

 There is some debate among experts regarding oil pulling.
 Most aren’t really sure what to make of this latest trend.
 Despite that, all would agree that oil pulling can’t hurt you—if you’re doing it correctly.

 “Doing it correctly” doesn’t refer to a certain technique you should use.
 Experts advise all who practice oil pulling to not let it replace your regular dental routine.
 You should still be brushing and flossing your teeth every day and going to your routine dental checkups.
 You should also know that oil pulling does not reverse tooth decay or other dental ailments.
 It can help prevent tooth decay and soothe aching gums and teeth, but it doesn’t get rid of the tooth decay.